zio/zio/docs/datatypes/contextual/index.md

   } yield ()
 ```

 Writing real applications using this technique is tedious and cumbersome because all dependencies have to be passed across all methods.
-We can simplify the process of writing our application by using the ZIO environment and [Module Pattern](#module-pattern):
+We can simplify the process of writing our application by using the ZIO environment and [Service Pattern](#service-pattern):

 ```scala
 def foo(arg1: String, arg2: String, arg3: Int): ZIO[Service1 & Service2 & Service3, Throwable, Int] =